Playmate111/Playmate/README.md

 ## 📰 News
+- **`2025/10/15`**: 🔥🔥🔥 We released [**Playmate2**](https://github.com/Playmate111/Playmate2), a novel DiT framework for generating long-duration high-quality audio-driven videos.
+Playmate2 also supports multi-character animation.
+To the best of our knowledge, Playmate2 is the first training-free approach capable of enabling audio-driven animation for three or more characters.
 - **`2025/05/07`**: 🎉🎉🎉 Super stoked to share that our paper has been accepted to [ICML 2025](https://icml.cc/Conferences/2025)!
 - **`2025/04/28`**: ✨✨✨ Created a GitHub repository for the project.
 - **`2025/02/11`**: 🚀🚀🚀 Our [paper](https://arxiv.org/abs/2502.07203) is in public on arxiv.